vg-mjg/tablecloth-generator/README.md

 MIT

 ## TO-DO
-- Improve the speed in which generates the Tablecloth.
+- ~~Improve the speed in which generates the Tablecloth.~~
-- Fix the bug which only allows it first to generate as a .png.
+- ~~Fix the bug which only allows it first to generate as a .png.~~
+- Write tests.
+- Reorganize the code so that it is much cleaner.
+- Export settings.

 ## Contribute
 Problems?
 Suggestions?
 Create an issue or.
 Pull requests are always welcomed.